Eviction Defeated, But the Fight for Justice Continues

 • Jaimie Bombard: Attorney profile

-Additionally, Lauren E. Jones, currently with KMTG, has also represented the landlord in this case: Attorney Profile.
+Additionally, Lauren E. Jones, currently with KMTG, also represented the landlord in this case: Attorney Profile.

 Read the landlord’s court filing regarding this website and their attempt to prevent discussion of the tenants’ age, health, and vulnerabilities: View Filing (PDF)